spdx/spdx-gradle-plugin/README.md

 ```

 ### Notes
-We do pretty lazy license stuff (will be handled better later)
+- Licensing and copyright is somewhat incomplete (works well for maven deps)

-Output is always json
+- Output is always json

 ### Experimental (do not use)

-If you use these experimental features, I will change them whenever I want with no notification.
+If you use these experimental features, they will change them whenever with no notification.
 They are
-to support very specific build usecases and are not for public consumption
+to support very specific build usecases and are not for general consumption

 use `taskExtension` to map downloadLocations if they are cached somewhere other than original location
 ```kotlin